-Unfortunately, the museum is closed right now due to COVID-19, but keep checking their website or Facebook page to learn of any changes.
-When businesses can open back up, you can enjoy an old-fashioned Dr Pepper made with pure cane sugar at Old Doc’s Soda Shop in Dublin!
+For additional information about this fascinating museum in Texas, you can check out their website or Facebook page for updates.
+Or, you can enjoy an old-fashioned Dr Pepper made with pure cane sugar at Old Doc’s Soda Shop in Dublin!

 Are there any restaurants, businesses, or other attractions in Texas you think the world should know about?
 Head over to our nomination page and give them a shoutout — you just might see your submission featured in an upcoming article!

 What are some fascinating historic places in Texas?

 It’s perhaps unsurprising that a state as vast as Texas would be home to so many historic destinations.
 The Lone Star State has an extensive history that’s both fascinating and troubling, and there are many places where you can delve into the past.
 From museums to historic sites, each destination tells a different facet of Texas’s lengthy history.
 Some of the most interesting historical sites in Texas include Presidio La Bahia, San Antonio Missions National Historic Park, the Alamo, Texas State Capital, Historic Stockyards District, the Sixth Floor Museum, Nacogdoches, Washington-on-the-Brazos State Historic Site, Battleship Texas, and Spindletop-Gladys City Boomtown Museum.
 Curious to explore all of these places?
 We’ve mapped them out in a convenient road trip!